 Part 2 of the 2-part article.
 Click here to read Part 1.

-Selecting the right chain hinges on several factors.
+Selecting the correct lifting chain depends on several operational and environmental factors.

 Click here to download our Lifting Points and Lifting Means Catalogues.